chef/chef-web-docs/content/resources/yum_repository/_index.md

 - property: metalink
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Specifies a URL to a metalink file for the repomd.xml, a list of

-      mirrors for the entire repository are generated by converting the

-      mirrors for the repomd.xml file to a baseurl.'
+  - markdown: Specifies a URL to a metalink file for the repomd.xml, a list of mirrors for the entire repository are generated by converting the mirrors for the repomd.xml file to a baseurl.
 - property: mirror_expire
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'Time (in seconds) after which the mirrorlist locally cached will